decred/dcrdex/docs/wiki/DEX-Trading-Account-Management.md

 To manage your DEX trading account tier, here's what you need to do:

 1. Visit the DEX account settings as in [Exporting your DEX Trading Account](#exporting-your-dex-trading-account)(**Step 1 and 2**).
-2. On the DEX account settings page, click `Update Bond Options`.
+2. On the DEX account settings view, click `Update Bond Options`.
 3. Choose the asset for your fidelity bonds and set your `Target Tier`.
 4. Click `Submit` to update your bond options.

-**Note**: Make sure you have enough funds (bond amount * target tier * 2[bond overlap to ensure you always have enough bonds to allow you trade] + fees) to cover your desired `Target Tier`.
+**Note**: Make sure you have enough funds to cover your `Target Tier`.

 ## Wrapping Up